 Address: 036 Street 51 BKK1 | Sakana Lab, Phnom Penh 12302, Cambodia

-More information about craft beer in Phnom Penh you can find in our blog.
+You can find more information about craft beer in Phnom Penh in our blog.